-Investing generally boils down to one main goal: when can I flip off the boss, jump on my hot Harley, and say "sayonara" to my working life knowing that I will never have to spread my cheeks for anyone again.
-Other than the doctor for that dreaded yearly exam.
+Investing generally boils down to one main goal: when can say "sayonara" to my working life knowing that I will never have to work for anyone again.

 Early Retirement: The 30x Rule & 25x Rule

 If you are dead-set on retiring super early (under 50), make sure you have 30x your expenses.
 Don't count government benefits in your calculation.
 The rule of 30 is simple, with a Balanced Portfolio you have virtually zero chance of running out of money when you withdraw 1/30th of your portfolio for expenses in year 1 and adjust withdrawals up for inflation after that.
 That includes sequence of returns risk, inflation risk, it worked through the dirty 30's, the Wars, the inflationary 70's, the big tech crash in 2000, the Financial Crisis of 2008, and pretty much anything else we could reasonably believe would happen.
 It's basically bulletproof.